 Folks just love their ketchup.
 Whether it’s for fries, hashbrowns or barbecues, there’s always a bottle in the refrigerator.
 Next time you find yourself in need of this essential condiment, use our simple recipe to make this version at home.

-We like our ketchup spicy, so we’ve added one of our favorite blends to it: Berbere is most commonly used in North African stews or roasted meats, but it has an affinity for ketchup.
-Whether you choose to keep it rustic or blend it smooth, both versions are sure to please.
+We like our this recipe spicy, so we’ve added one of our favorite blends to it.
+Berbere is most commonly used in North African stews or roasted meats, but it has an affinity for ketchup.
 We like to keep some on hand all summer for dipping fries, topping burgers and hot dogs, or to use as a “secret ingredient” in BBQ sauces.

-- Pulse garlic and onion into a food processor until finely chopped.
+- Pulse garlic and onion in a food processor until finely chopped.

 - Heat oil in a deep saucepan over medium heat.
-Add onion/garlic mixture and sauté until lightly browned.
+Add onion and garlic, and sauté until lightly browned.
 Add the remaining of the ingredients and cook until ketchup is thickened, stirring occasionally.
 Taste for seasoning and remove from heat.

 World Spice Merchants https://www.worldspice.com